Detection of Gravitational Wave Signals from Precessing Binary Black Hole Systems using Convolutional Neural Network: Methodology

+Previous studies \cite{krastev2020real, lin2020binary, wang2020gravitational, gabbard2018matching, george2018classification, George:2016hay, George:2017pmj, gebhard2019convolutional, li2020some, wei2020gravitational, miller2019effective, ma2022ensemble} have utilized one-dimensional (1D) CNN models to train on gravitational wave (GW) strain data as time series.
+Typically, 1D CNN models are effective for classifying time series data.
+In contrast, two-dimensional (2D) CNN architectures are better suited for classifying image data due to their ability to slide kernels along both dimensions (width and length).

+We conducted our case studies using both 1D and 2D CNN models, with our results primarily based on the 2D CNN architecture.
+During our experiments, we found that the 2D CNN model had a faster runtime and provided a nominal improvement in accuracy compared to the 1D CNN model for classifying between noise and noisy signals.
+The 1D CNN model we used is from Gabbard et al. \cite{gabbard2018matching}, and the 2D model is from Krastev et al. \cite{krastev2020real}.

-For this analysis, we used a $2\text{D}$ $\CNN$ architecture instead of $1\text{D}$.
-In all the previous works, the authors, in general, used $1\text{D}$ architecture as a one-dimensional time-series data set feeding to the architecture.
-However, during our experiment, we observed that $2\text{D}$ $\CNN$ architecture works faster as well as provides better accuracy at the time of training as compared to the $1\text{D}$ $\CNN$ architecture for our $\GW$ data set.
-The reason might be due to the reduction in the training parameters in the case of $2\text{D}$ $\CNN$.
-The architectural structure is adopted from Krastev et al. \cite{krastev2020real}.
-However, we varied the number of epochs, batch size, and learning rate.
-We have chosen the number of epochs to be $50$, batch size of $50$, and the learning rate of $10^{-4}$.
-The specific configuration of our architecture, e.g., the number of neurons at each layer, activation function, filter size, and hidden layers, is shown in Table ~\ref{tab:my_label}.
-The number of neurons across the layers are first progressively increased to increase the ability of the network to extract features in the data in an initial set of layers, followed by a gradual reduction in the number of neurons in subsequent layers to enable classification.
-Notably, the configuration used provides optimal accuracy for our data set.
-However, Alternative similar structures could be designed to obtain similar or better accuracy.
+We maintained the architectural structures (number of convolution and hidden layers) of Gabbard's 1D and Krastev's 2D CNN models but varied the number of epochs, batch size, and learning rate.
+The number of epochs, which defines the number of complete passes through the training dataset, was varied across different case studies, with a fixed batch size of 32 or 64 and a learning rate of \(10^{-4}\).
+The specific configuration of our model, including the number of neurons at each layer, activation function, filter size, and hidden layers, is detailed in Table \ref{tab:CNN-arch} and Figure \ref{fig:CNN_arch}.
+The ``Binary Cross Entropy" loss function \cite{ho2019binaryCross} is used for the binary classification tasks for the hierarchical classification model.
+It measures the cross-entropy loss between the predicted and original classes (labels) of the training dataset.
+For the multi-label classification task, the ``Categorical Cross-Entropy" loss function \cite{zhang2018generalized, rusiecki2019trimmed} is used.

+The number of neurons across the layers is progressively increased to improve the ability of the network to extract more relevant features from the time series data in an initial set of layers, followed by a gradual reduction in the number of neurons in subsequent layers to enable classification.
+The chosen configuration provides reasonable high accuracy for our training and testing data set.
+However, new neural network models can be created to obtain similar or better accuracy.